nuber-io/nuber/README.md

 ## Uninstall Nuber

-To uninstall Nuber, you need to run the following commands insider your server.
+To uninstall Nuber, you need to run the following commands on your server.

 ```bash
 $ lxc stop nuber-app